 Ædyn’s soldiers.
 A prickling itch twitched and crawled beneath the skin of Athion’s back.
 Damn all of them.

 He cut himself a piece of pie.
 ‘I’m not like them.
 I make fabulous little pieces of art, they use their magic blades to just take whatever they want.
-They’ve got no self-control.
-And no sense of what’s right.’
+They’ve got no self-control and no sense of what’s right.’

-The door slammed open.
+The door banged open.

 Nessa squeaked and flinched, snapping the thin string of her necklace.
 A swirl of wet leaves and a spray of rain came in about the feet of a dark-cloaked figure.